Weekly chiropractic email newsletters are a great way to engage, attract, connect with your audience, and keep your schedule full.

 GIFs are graphics, like images or clip art, that are animated and move.

-We love using gifs in our Smart Chiropractor emails.
+We love using gifs in our Smart Chiropractor chiropractic email newsletters.
 They are fun and can show a different side of your personality.
 Have fun and get creative!

 When your newsletter is touching on subjects that are mostly data-reliant, you’ll want to display the data in a way that a reader can digest it easily and quickly.